pucrs-automated-planning/htn-formalization/README.md

 Your assignment is to develop a domain file using the specification above, and encode domain knowledge that will help the <span style="font-variant:small-caps;">JShop2</span> planner to finish the task of collecting all gold nuggets from the environment.
 The following hints may be useful, but you are welcome to use your creativity as long as you adhere to the specification mentioned above:

--   You do not need extra actions;
+-   You do not need extra actions (in fact, I've already prepared them for you in this package under [goldminers.shop](htn/goldminers.shop));

 -   You will need a recursive method to make the agent move all the way to a particular location;